Skip to content

 THEN [do this action]

-Example: IF the request is urgent (condition 1) AND the amount is over $1000 (condition 2) THEN assign the task to the finance manager
+Example: IF the user selects urgent priority (condition 1) AND the amount entered is over $1000 (condition 2) THEN modify the flow to include executive approval

 OR means AT LEAST ONE of the conditions must be true for the action to happen.